Bpowell5184/ToDoList-309/userstories.md

 ---
 5. As a student, I want to be able to edit my to do list so I can fix typos and correct silly mistakes.
 ---
 6. As a student, I want to be able to assign a point value to each task so that I can choose to prioritize certain tasks over others.
+(Aiden)
 ---
 7. As a student, I want to be able to change the priority of the list by date and point value so that I can keep my schedule organized and do things in the order they are due.
+(Aiden)
 ---
 8. As a student, I want to be able to login to my account so that I can see my to do list, so that I can keep my tasks private and secure.
+(Aiden)
 ---
 9. As a student, I want to be able to add up the point values of tasks each day, so that I can have a quantatative way of tracking my progress.
 (Brandon)
 ---